Rethinking Symmetric Matrix Factorization: A More General and Better Clustering Perspective: Introduction

-Apparently, NMF paradigm described above conducts clustering based on input data directly and assume data is well linearly separable.
-However, for data lies in a specific manifold (say a certain sphere or two moons), it will yield poor result.
-Therefore, graph clustering is introduced to overcome the difficulty based on a matrix which measures the similarity between each data point~\cite{kuang2012symmetric}.
-The factorization of similarity matrix $\mA\in\real^{n\times n}_{+}$ will yield a lower-rank matrix $\mH\in\real^{n\times k}_{+}$ which plays a similar role as $\mV$ for cluster assignment~\cite{kuang2012symmetric,he2011symmetric,catral2004reduced,jia2020semisupervised,liu2021factor,liu2018multiple}.
+Apparently, the NMF paradigm described above conducts clustering based on input data directly and assumes data is well linearly separable.
+However, for data that lies in a specific manifold (say a certain sphere or two moons), it will yield a poor result.
+Therefore, graph clustering is introduced to overcome the difficulty based on a matrix that measures the similarity between each data point~\cite{kuang2012symmetric}.
+The factorization of similarity matrix $\mA\in\real^{n\times n}_{+}$ will yield a lower-rank matrix $\mH\in\real^{n\times k}_{+}$ which plays a similar role as $\mV$ for cluster assignment~\cite{kuang2012symmetric,he2011symmetric,liu2021factor,liu2018multiple}.
 Specifically, symmetric NMF formulates the objective as:

 where $k$ is the number of clusters.
 Compared to classical NMF, symmetric NMF is more flexible in terms of admitting any reasonable measurement with mixed signs such as cosine similarity~\cite{wu2018pairwise,zhao2020snmfsmma,liu2018high}.